yaya1721/robota_psyche/midterm/README.md

   - after ball is brought back to the human, the ball will disappear
   - right now, only one ball will display at a time
 - Since it's an ecosystem, there will be multiple Human-Dog-Ball pairs.
 Each Human-Dog-Ball pair will have a unique color.
+-   To avoid chaos, there is only one user-controlled dog.
 - Involve keyboard intervention
 - Other intervention simulating nature, e.g. sunlights, winds, dog-dog interaction